Msharma673/SpringBoot_Security_Authentication_and_Authorization/SpringBootSecurityAuthenticationAndAuthorization/2_PROJECT_OVERVIEW.md

 - Main entry point of the Spring Boot application (where execution begins)
 - Starts the Spring application context (loads all components and configurations)
 - Configures component scanning for all packages (tells Spring where to find your classes)
+- Initializes all Spring beans (creates instances of components)
+- Starts the embedded Tomcat web server
+- Connects to the database
+- Runs DataInitializer to create default data

 **Purpose**: This class:
 - Bootstraps the entire application (starts everything)
 - Initializes Spring Framework (loads all beans and configurations)
 - Starts the embedded web server (Tomcat server on port 8095)
 - Scans for components (finds all your controllers, services, repositories)
+- Sets up the application context (the container that holds all Spring beans)

 **Why We Need This**: Without this class, Spring Boot doesn't know where to start.
 It's like having a car but no ignition key.
 This class is the key that starts everything.

-**How It Works**:
+**How It Works** (Step-by-Step):
-1. When you run this class, Spring Boot starts
+1. **Java Starts**: When you run this class, Java calls the `main()` method
+2. **Spring Boot Initializes**: `SpringApplication.run()` starts Spring Boot framework
-2. It reads `application.properties` for configuration
+3. **Read Configuration**: Spring Boot reads `application.properties` for all settings
-3. It scans all packages for Spring components (classes with `@Component`, `@Service`, `@Controller`, etc.)
+4. **Scan Components**: Spring scans all packages for classes with Spring annotations (@Component, @Service, @Controller, etc.)
-4. It creates instances of these components (called "beans")
+5. **Create Beans**: Spring creates instances (beans) of all components
-5. It starts the web server
+6. **Wire Dependencies**: Spring injects dependencies (constructor injection, field injection)
+7. **Initialize Database**: Hibernate creates/updates database tables based on entities
+8. **Run DataInitializer**: DataInitializer creates default roles and users
+9. **Start Web Server**: Embedded Tomcat server starts on port 8095
-6. Your application is now running and ready to accept requests
+10. **Application Ready**: Application is now running and ready to accept HTTP requests

+**What Happens When Application Starts**:
+- All controllers are registered and ready to handle requests
+- Security configuration is loaded and active
+- Database connection is established
+- Default users (admin/admin123, user/user123) are created
+- JWT filter is active and checking tokens
+- All services are initialized and ready

 **Location:** `src/main/java/com/SpringBootSecurity/.../`